Efficient Data Analytics on Augmented Similarity Triplets: Results and Discussion

 \subsection{Clustering}

 The goodness of the proposed approach is also evaluated by performing spectral clustering on the nearest neighborhood graph $k\textsc{nng}$.
-We construct $k\textsc{nng}$ and $k_w\textsc{nng}$ using approximate neighbors $k\textsc{nn}'$ as described in Section \ref{sec:clustAndClassification}.
-We made comparison with \textsc{lensdepth} to evaluate clustering quality.
-The \textsc{lensdepth} algorithm \cite{Kleindessner2017lens} is reimplemented using same parameters as used in the original study (errorprob = $0$ and $\sigma = 5$).
-We make nearest neighborhood graph with $k=10$ and in spectral clustering, we take number of clusters equal to the number of classes in the dataset.
-Using augmented triplets $\cT^*$ in this case performed slightly better than using $\cT$.
+We construct $k\textsc{nng}$ and $k_w\textsc{nng}$ using approximate neighbors $k\textsc{nn}'$ as described in Section~\ref{sec:clustAndClassification}.
+We made a comparison with \textsc{lensdepth} to evaluate clustering quality.
+We implemented \textsc{lensdepth} algorithm~\cite{Kleindessner2017lens} using the same parameters as used in the original study (errorprob = $0$ and $\sigma = 5$).
+The nearest neighborhood graph is generated with $k=10$.
+In spectral clustering, we take the number of clusters equal to the number of classes in the dataset.
+Using augmented triplets $\cT^*$, performed slightly better than using $\cT$.
 Thus, for the sake of clarity, we only report results for augmented triplets.
-In Figure~\ref{fig:clusteringCmp}, we plot purity of resulting clusters, which show improved results for $\cT^*$ as compared to \textsc{lensdepth}.
-Figures \ref{fig:Nature_dataset_nearest_cluster_visual_results} and \ref{fig:Food_dataset_nearest_cluster_visual_results} show clustering results on abstract datasets.
+In Figure~\ref{fig:clusteringCmp}, we plot the purity of resulting clusters, which show improved results for $\cT^*$ as compared to \textsc{lensdepth}.